babylonlabs-io/babylon-integration-deployment/deployments/btcstaking-bitcoind/README.md

   Babylon and detects Babylon checkpoints that have received a BTC timestamp (i.e. have been confirmed in BTC)
 - A **BTC simnet** acting as the BTC network, operated through a bitcoind node
+- **Babylon API**: Acts as a data aggregator for the Babylon network
+- **RPC Poller**: Polls Babylon RPC endpoints and the network's BTC backend and stores data in a DB
+- **Mongo DB**: Babylon data store

 ### Expected Docker state post-deployment